laidbackware/vmware-lab-builder/var-examples/tkg-service-nsxt/README.md

-# NSX-T

-## Depends on
-All base instructions.
-It is recommended to attempt a minimal deployment to first become comfortable with the processes.
+# Tanzu Kubernetes for vSphere with Distributed Switching
+This will deploy using the standard 2 network topology

-# Tested Versions
+## Tested Versions
 - NSX-T 3.1.1
 - vSphere 7.0 U2